TRENDING

 Black Mirror

 For a long time, it was the episode to talk about how extreme Black Mirror can get.
 I’ve never shared this idea.
 It’s an episode with great use of tension and a pertinent, pessimistic discourse about politics, democracy, showbiz, and reality TV.
-However, it also feels too facile to me, considering if it’s provocation for provocation’s sake.
+However, it also feels too facile to me, almost like it's provoking for the sake of being provoking.
 Maybe the hype around the episode has slightly radicalized my impression of it, but it’s not as deep or transgressive as it’s made out to be.

 USS Callister (4x01)